Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Related Work

 \subsection{\jhedit{Transfer Learning in RL}}

 Transfer learning is a popular technique used in various research domains to leverage the knowledge gained from one task to improve performance in another related task \cite{taylor_transfer_2009, pan_survey_2010}.
-In particular, transfer learning can be used to adapt a pre-trained policy to a new task or to initialize a learning algorithm with pre-existing knowledge, which can greatly accelerate the learning process and improve overall performance.
-In contrast to multitask learning's simultaneous approach, transfer learning applies knowledge from source tasks to optimize a particular target task, underscoring an asymmetrical relationship between tasks \cite{pan_survey_2010}.
+In particular, transfer learning can be used to adapt a pre-trained policy to a new task or to initialize a learning algorithm with pre-existing knowledge\jhedit{, thereby greatly accelerating the learning process and improving overall performance.} In contrast to multitask learning's simultaneous approach, transfer learning applies knowledge from source tasks to optimize a particular target task, underscoring an asymmetrical relationship between tasks \cite{pan_survey_2010}.

 Transfer learning offers the advantage of significantly decreasing the amount of data needed for learning compared to traditional independent learning methods \cite{yang_theory_2013}.
-Dynamic transfer learning maps for multi-robot systems can be obtained by the basic system properties from approximated physical models or experiments \cite{helwa_multi-robot_2017}.
-Kouw and Loog not only delved into domain adaptation's specific instances and various techniques but also highlighted the challenges of sequential domain adaptation \cite{kouw_introduction_2019}.
-Moreover, transfer learning also has its benefit with the reduced number of data required for the new tasks coming from the shared representation of related tasks \cite{yang_theory_2013, tripuraneni_theory_2020, guan_task_2022}.
+Dynamic transfer learning maps for multi-robot systems can be obtained \jhedit{from} the basic system properties \jhedit{of} approximated physical models or experiments \cite{helwa_multi-robot_2017}.
+Kouw and Loog not only delved into the specific instances and various techniques of domain adaptation but also highlighted the challenges of sequential domain adaptation \cite{kouw_introduction_2019}.
+Moreover, transfer learning also has its benefits, \jhedit{as it requires a reduced number of data or training for new tasks, stemming from the shared representation of related tasks} \cite{yang_theory_2013, tripuraneni_theory_2020, guan_task_2022}.

 In robotics, transfer learning has been utilized for a wide range of applications such as robot manipulation, locomotion, and control \cite{higgins_darla_2018, rusu_sim--real_2018}.
 In the context of traffic settings, transfer learning has been applied to improve the efficiency and training performance of traffic management systems \cite{kreidieh_dissipating_2018, jang_simulation_2019, yan_reinforcement_2021}.
 For example, Kreidieh \textit{et al.} proposed a transfer learning framework that can help the warm start for training policies to dissipate shockwaves from closed traffic scenarios to more complex open ones \cite{kreidieh_dissipating_2018}.
 Similarly, zero-shot policy transfer to adapt a pre-trained policy for autonomous driving in a structured environment to an unstructured environment results in improved performance and safety \cite{jang_simulation_2019}.